plone/training/views_3.rst

 Exercise 2
 **********

-Add a method that return all published keynotes as objects.
+Add a method that returns all published keynotes as objects.

 ..  admonition:: Solution
     :class: toggle